gchdeveloper/jenkins-in-docker/README.md

    1. Navigate to [http://localhost:8080](http://localhost:8080) to access Jenkins.
    2. Unlock Jenkins with the initial admin password
       1. The password will be prominently displayed in the server log near the end
-      2. *or* it can be found in this file on the server: `/var/jenkins_home/secrets/initialAdminPassword`
+      2. *or* it can be found in this file: `/var/jenkins_home/secrets/initialAdminPassword`
    3. Create the first admin user by filling in the displayed form
    4. Accept the initial value for the Jenkins URL (this can be changed later by navigating to Manage Jenkins -> Configure System -> Jenkins URL)
    5. Accept the defaults for the plugins to be installed (some will fail, but Jenkins will still run)